-The house we are currently renting in our new state has a Buck woodstove in it.
+The house we are currently renting near our sweet grandkids has a very small wood burning stove in it.
 I just had a wonderful gentleman come and do a full woodstove and wood stove fan maintenance visit.
 He cleaned it, put in a new seal, and recommended a different grate than what was already there.
 Needless to say, I followed his advice and now have these two separate grates that hold the logs nicely, yet allow me to clean the ash out easily,

 instead of this single grate that is too high and too difficult for easy cleaning.

 You’ll notice I have about an inch of ash in my woodstove.
 He explained it is wise to keep about that much in there to assist with the fire.
 Very useful to know!